Second COVID-19 death confirmed in Muscatine County

 "This is not the time to let our guards down," she said, "This is the time that we need to continue the mitigation efforts to make sure that we all stay safe and that we stop this from spreading."

-This includes staying home as much as possible, maintaining social distancing and only gathering in groups of 10 or less if going out is required, and using a face covering when out, if possible.
+This includes staying home, maintaining social distance, only gathering in groups of 10 or less, and using a face covering when out.
 "Make sure to think about those essential workers that are caring for us all the time too," Broderson added.

-Broderson hoped Muscatine continues to take the coronavirus seriously in light of this news.
+Broderson hoped Muscatine continued to take the coronavirus seriously in light of this news.

 Concerned about COVID-19?